rafelafrance/traiter/README.md

     self.lit('quest', r' \? ')
 ```

 The tokenizer will elide over anything that is not recognized in one of the regular expressions.
-This simplifies parsing.
+We still need some separator tokens so that we don't bring unrelated tokens next to each other.

-- Use regular expressions to combine groups of tokens into a single token.
+2. Use regular expressions to combine groups of tokens into a single token.
 Repeat this step until there is nothing left to combine.

 The following regular expression will replace the "non fully descended" or "abdominal non descended" sequence of tokens with the "state" token.